huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

 * `volume` - (Required, List) Specifies the volume information.
 Structure is documented below.

+* `fixed_ip` - (Optional, String, ForceNew) Specifies an intranet floating IP address of RDS DB instance.
+    Changing this parameter will create a new resource.

 * `backup_strategy` - (Optional, List) Specifies the advanced backup policy.
 Structure is documented below.

 * `ha_replication_mode` - (Optional, String, ForceNew) Specifies the replication mode for the standby DB instance.
 For MySQL, the value